kalekdev/uni/semester-1/lineare-algebra/notes.typ

 $
 The infinite non-zero solutions (eigenvectors) for $bold(v)$ are only possible when $det(bold(A) - lambda bold(I)) = 0$.
 Computing this determinant results in a polynomial in terms of $lambda$ with degree $n$ which can be solved to find all possible eigenvalues.
 This is called the *characteristic polynomial*.

-- Polynomials can also have complex solutions, hence real matrices can have $lambda in CC \\ RR$, which come in pairs with their conjugates.
+- Polynomials can also have complex solutions, hence real matrices can have $lambda in CC$, which come in pairs with their conjugates.
 - Multiplication by $times -1$ whilst swapping rows during elimination to find the characteristic polynomial can be ignored, because it is $=0$ anyway.
 - An $n times n$ matrix has $[1, n]$ real eigenvalues due to the fundamental theorem of algebra.
 - _Algebraic Multiplicity_ - This tells us how many times a root is repeated.
-For example the characteristic equation $(lambda - 1)^2 (lambda-4)=0$ has AM 2 for $lambda = 1$, therefore the eigenspace for $lambda = 1$ is spanned by two vectors.
+For example the characteristic equation $(lambda - 1)^2 (lambda-4)=0$ has AM 2 for $lambda = 1$.
 - _Geometric Multiplicity_ - Dimensions of an eigenspace.
+If the eigenvectors for an eigenvalue are linearly independent, this is the same as the AM, otherwise it's less:
 $
   1 <= "GM"(lambda) <= "AM"(lambda) <= n
 $
-LTD: Still don't quite understand the proof for this inequality

 Once we find the eigenvalues of the matrix, the matrix $bold(A) - lambda bold(I)$ can be computed for each one and finding each set of eigenvectors simply becomes the task of finding the different nullspaces, for which we have already calculated the reduced form of $bold(A)$ whilst finding the characteristic equation:
 $